SecOpsTeam/awesome-hacking-lists/README.md

 - [nmap-converter](https://github.com/mrschyte/nmap-converter) - Python script for converting nmap reports into XLS
 - [fuzzbunch](https://github.com/fuzzbunch/fuzzbunch) - NSA finest tool
 - [doublepulsar-detection-script](https://github.com/countercept/doublepulsar-detection-script) - A python2 script for sweeping a network to find windows systems compromised with the DOUBLEPULSAR implant.
-- [pynmap](https://github.com/the-c0d3r/pynmap) - A serious(Tried to be) attempt to implement multi-threading to nmap module, which would result in faster scanning speed.
+- [pynmap](https://github.com/the-c0d3r/pynmap) - A serious attempt to implement multi-threading to nmap module, which would result in faster scanning speed.
 I know that one can write NSE scripts for multi-threaded scanning with it, but I wanted to try it on python.
 - [haveibeenpwned](https://github.com/houbbit/haveibeenpwned) - Python script to verify multiple email addresses for pwnage
 - [PyPwned](https://github.com/icanhasfay/PyPwned) - A Python client for the HaveIBeenPwned REST API
 - [jackit](https://github.com/insecurityofthings/jackit) - JackIt - Exploit Code for Mousejack